Utk984/reinforcement-learning/media/README.md

 ### 2. SO SO SO Many tries

-Initially, we saw lot of erratic movement so we tried implementing penalties to the action space and joint space.
-(We needn't say this but it didn't work).
+Initially, we saw lot of erratic movement so we tried implementing penalties to the action space and joint space. (needless to say it didn't work).

 1. Action Penalty --> arms freeze